majkel808/Engineering-Thesis-Automatic-gearbox-with-seamless-gear-shifting-mechanism-for-robotic-actuator/README.md

 # Engineering Thesis: Automatic gearbox based on cycloidal drive for robotic actuator

+Engineering Thesis at the Warsaw University of Technology, Field of Study: Mechatronics
+Specialization: Micromechanics
+Academic Advisor: Marcin Michalowski PhD

-An actuator for a robot arm was designed, based on a variable transmission gearbox utilizing a cycloidal drive.
+An actuator for a robotic arm was designed, based on a variable transmission gearbox utilizing a cycloidal drive.
 The diploma thesis included a review of existing solutions, calculations related to the design of the cycloidal gearbox, and the development of a 3D model of the device.

 ## Table of Contents
 - [Detailed Description](#detailed-description)